shashanksharmadevops/genai-gcp-gemini/README.md

       ```
       docker build . -t gcp-gemini-pro-vision
       ```

+   2. Update config.yaml

-   2. Run the container: Below command has two volumes mapped for app config file and GCP auth.
+   3. Run the container: Below command has two volumes mapped for app config file and GCP auth.
       Setup google auth using https://cloud.google.com/docs/authentication/provide-credentials-adc#wlif-key
       This is only to run locally or on-prem.
 Not a recommended method because user have to maintain security of key.
       Follow the document(link) above for workload identity and other methods.